Improve trust & experience for advisers on an alternative investment platform

 The bottom of the dashboard lists all upcoming events (maturities, distributions, capital calls).
 There's also a shortcut to edit investors' email preferences if they want to opt out of these email alerts.

 4.3.
-Redesign the lists of current investments & realised investments for each client
+Advisers can also use a clearer design of the current investments & realised investments list for each client

 The top of the dashboard provides advisers with the key performance metrics and asset allocation for each client, at the overall level (all entities) or at each entity level.

 4.4.
-Add search and filtering of deals on the Investment opportunities tab, and surface the funding status of each deal
+Advisers can browse new deals on the Investment opportunities tab easier with filtering functionality, and the funding % status of each deal

 Before: The current Investment opportunities tab only has filtering by year, and shows no funding status of each deal.